 A senior figure in the Leicester squad, Schmeichel played every minute of the 2018/19 Premier League season, often stepping up to captain the side in the absence of Wes Morgan, a role he continued to perform with admirable authority during the 2019/20 season.

-The following campaign, on the other hand, was a landmark year for the Dane as the Foxes secured a second successive fifth-placed finish in the Premier League and – with the help of some heroics from Schmeichel himself in the final - lifted the FA Cup trophy for the first time in the Club's history.
+The following campaign was a landmark year for the Dane as the Foxes secured a second successive fifth-placed finish in the Premier League and – with the help of some heroics from Schmeichel himself in the final – they lifted the FA Cup trophy for the first time in the Club's history.

 That summer, a year later than planned due to the COVID-19 pandemic, Schmeichel represented Denmark at UEFA EURO 2020, helping his national team reach the semi-finals.
 They were ultimately beaten, albeit narrowly, by England in the last-four at Wembley Stadium.

 Another clean sheet followed in August of the same year, too, as Schmeichel, the Club's new captain, lifted the FA Community Shield following a 1-0 success over Manchester City at Wembley Stadium.
 Later that year, he was nominated for the prestigious Yashin Trophy as part of the 2021 France Football awards.